RFPs Are Not a Sustainable Business Practice

 As we mentioned above, the process of knowledge transfer is ongoing.
 Embrace uncertainty as part of your project from the start and share your budget up front.
 An experienced vendor will know how to work with these parameters.

-How then do we address all these issues that RFPs present?
-Here are a few ideas.
+How then do we address all these problematic issues that RFPs present?
+Consider the following options below.

 QBS has proven that buyers get better outcomes and greater value by excluding price as an evaluation criteria when hiring a professional services firm…— QBS Canada